zalora/replicator/CONFIGURATION.md

 Top-level options
 -----------------

-These options are mandatory and use by Replicator to perform its tasks.
+These options are mandatory and used by Replicator to perform its tasks.

   * `dump`— a file for a database dump.
 Note that if it ends with `.gz` the dump will be compressed with gzip on creating and decompressed on importing.
 Gzip is not required, zlib library is used.